saqueepague/api-sonda-node/README.md

 ## Documentation for API Endpoints

-All URIs are relative to *https://localhost/saqueepague*
+All URIs are relative to *https://localhost/saqueepague*, the URL will be replaced for homologation purposes.

 Class | Method | HTTP request | Description
 ------------ | ------------- | ------------- | -------------